agnakonieczna/Find-your-car-app/README.md

 # Installation steps

 To install this project please run the 'npm install' command first to install all the dependencies.
-Next start the node server.
+Next start the node server with command 'node src/api/server.js'.
 You can now start the project with 'npm start'.

 # Problem to solve